AV2606/TimerApp-WinForms-/README.md

 # TimerApp-WinForms-
-An UI Application that capable of stopper and timer functionalitys.
+An UI Application that capable of stopper and timer functionalities.

 Starts at the timer screen.